johnsogg/cs2270/homeworks/hw-5-btree/README.md

 use that code as you test.

 You will need to write many functions that are not specified in the header file.
-You may write a separate header file and (next week) submit it along with your implementation file.
+You may write a separate header file and submit it along with your implementation file.
 Just be sure you `#include` it in your implementation file.